utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/creating-workspaces.md

 With a [Postman account](/docs/getting-started/postman-account/) you can create various types of workspaces:

-* **Personal** - Personal workspaces are only visible to you.
+* **Personal** - Personal workspaces are visible to you.
-* **Private** - Private workspaces are only visible to you and to any team members you invite to them ([Professional and Enterprise plans only](https://www.postman.com/pricing)).
+* **Private** - Private workspaces are visible to you and to any team members you invite to them ([Professional and Enterprise plans](https://www.postman.com/pricing)).
 * **Team** - Team workspaces enable you to share projects with collaborators and manage access to them within your team.
-* **Partner** - Only invited team members and [partners](/docs/collaborating-in-postman/using-workspaces/partner-workspaces/) can access Partner Workspaces ([Enterprise plans only](https://www.postman.com/pricing)).
+* **Partner** - Invited team members and [partners](/docs/collaborating-in-postman/using-workspaces/partner-workspaces/) can access Partner Workspaces ([Enterprise plans](https://www.postman.com/pricing)).
 * **Public** - [Public workspaces](/docs/collaborating-in-postman/using-workspaces/public-workspaces/) enable you to collaborate on entities with anyone across the world.

-By adding an element to a workspace, collaborators with access to the workspace will also be able to access the element by default with read-only permissions.
+By adding an element to a workspace, collaborators with access to the workspace will also be able to access the element by default with read permissions.
 You can [configure access settings](/docs/collaborating-in-postman/roles-and-permissions/) for the workspace on an individual basis to give permissions depending on the account.

 Workspaces can also create visibility for the projects within a team, as collections in a workspace are visible to all team members with access to the workspace.

 _Workspace as an element_ represents a whole container where being an Admin gives you full access to the workspace.
-This concept works like the inheritance property where you will have Editor access to all the elements within that particular workspace.
+This works like the inheritance property where you will have Editor access to all the elements within that particular workspace.

-> For Postman Professional and Enterprise teams, a private workspace is a team workspace that's only visible to the user who created it, plus team members who have been invited to join it.
-Private workspaces let teams restrict access to APIs, collections, environments, mocks, and monitors that are relevant only to a particular group.
+> For Postman Professional and Enterprise teams, a private workspace is a team workspace that's visible to the user who created it, plus team members who have been invited to join it.
+Private workspaces let teams restrict access to APIs, collections, environments, mocks, and monitors that are relevant to a particular group.

 ## Contents